maksymfritsak/test/tabs/get_started.md

 cd z-rad
 ```

-2. (Optional but recommended) Create and activate a virtual environment:
+2. (Optional but recommended) Create and activate a virtual environment.

 3. Install dependencies: